core-infra-svcs/dashboard-api-go/client/docs/InlineResponse200316.md

 `func (o *InlineResponse200316) HasEnabled() bool`

 HasEnabled returns a boolean if a field has been set.

+### GetSpInitiated

+`func (o *InlineResponse200316) GetSpInitiated() InlineResponse200316SpInitiated`

+GetSpInitiated returns the SpInitiated field if non-nil, zero value otherwise.

+### GetSpInitiatedOk

+`func (o *InlineResponse200316) GetSpInitiatedOk() (*InlineResponse200316SpInitiated, bool)`

+GetSpInitiatedOk returns a tuple with the SpInitiated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSpInitiated

+`func (o *InlineResponse200316) SetSpInitiated(v InlineResponse200316SpInitiated)`

+SetSpInitiated sets SpInitiated field to given value.

+### HasSpInitiated

+`func (o *InlineResponse200316) HasSpInitiated() bool`

+HasSpInitiated returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)